bmlt-enabled/nacc/nacc2/README.md

 DESCRIPTION
 ===========
-This version of the NA Cleantime Calculator has been redesigned from the ground up to be entirely browser-based.
-That means that no PHP server is required (good for site builders, like Wix and SquareSpace).
+This version of the NA Cleantime Calculator has been redesigned from the ground up to be entirely browser-based, which means that no PHP server is required (good for site builders, like [Wix](http://wix.com), [Weebly](http://weebly.com), [Sitebuilder](http://sitebuilder.com) or [SquareSpace](http://squarespace.com)).

 It is extremely fast and complete.